 The rally is as much a social event as it is flying.
 We have a hospitality suite at the destination hotel offering drinks, snacks, and a chance to swap flying stories with fellow pilots.
-Most of Saturday is open for activities in the destination area.
-Many outings are organized on the fly in the hospitality suite, just ask around!
-The rally results are revealed at the awards dinner on Saturday evening.
+The rally results are revealed at an awards ceremony following the event.

 Of course!
 We have trophies and/or cash awards for top finishers as well as a variety of special categories that vary from year to year.
 These can include Best First Timer, Best Renter (we know this is more difficult in a rented plane), Red Baron for overcoming adversity on the course, and Tail End Charlie for last place.

 Perhaps the best prize is that this year's winning airplane is next year's logo on the t-shirt!

 See more about the awards and prizes here.

 The dates change slightly each year, but generally in the May-June timeframe.
 This year, in 2023, the rally is a single day event on May 20, 2023.
 Historically, the rally was a weekend destination event with the following approximate schedule:

 - Thursday PM: Aircraft impound and course briefing